Most of our muscles are temporarily immobile when we sleep, and we can’t move except for a small amount of twitching.

 These two disorders are mainly confused because people with REM sleep behavior disorder may also wake up in a panicked state.

-However, while many people with REM sleep behavior disorder may be affected by nightmares, people that experience night terrors don’t thrash about while they dream.
+However, while many people with REM sleep behavior disorder may be affected by nightmares, people who experience night terrors don’t thrash about while they dream.

 With night terrors, any sudden movements occur after the person wakes up.
 After waking up, the individual is usually in a state of panic for 30-90 seconds.